Mkhamda/Technical-Blog/README.md

 Scenario 1: You can set up a RAID system for your hard drives, but the larger drive will now be restricted to 500 GB.
 This is not ideal, but do have 4 drives available so you will have 2 TB available once RAID is set up.
 Scenario 2: You should still be able to set up a 2TB Storage Space.
 Even though the two drives are different, They are the same size, you should have no size standardization.

+### Warm Up October 29 2018
+Browse the Windows Store for an App that you find interesting.
+Is there one there you didn't know you needed?

+The app that I found interesting is one called Cyberduck.
+The application is a Browser or GUI that helps with FTP, SFTP, WebDAV, S3, BackBlaze B2, and OpenStack Swift.
+It is essentially a GUI application that makes file transfers from the cloud to personal computers easier.
+I guess this would be helpful for people who already have files stored on the cloud.
+The application seemed weird to me because people who use Cloud Services or have FTP servers facing the web would already know how to use the commmand line.